Free Consultation

 UPS drivers are under tremendous pressure to get deliveries made on time, and there are occasions in which a UPS driver may be to blame for causing a crash.
 People need to understand that injury claims involving UPS trucks can be far more complicated than traditional car accident claims, and that’s why they need to work with an experienced truck accident lawyer so they can have the best chance of recovering as much financial compensation as possible.

-Following a UPS truck accident, a personal injury lawyer will be able to conduct their own independent investigation into the crash.
-A lawyer will be examining numerous details relating to the accident, including specifically dissecting the performance of a UPS vehicle and addressing any possible safety issues with the truck.
+Following a UPS truck accident, a personal injury lawyer can conduct an independent investigation.
+The lawyer will examine numerous details relating to the accident, including specifically dissecting the performance of a UPS vehicle and addressing any possible safety issues with the truck.

 A UPS truck will still need to comply with federal standards and rules.
-There could be possible issues with hours of service for a driver, meaning they had been on the road for too long at the time of an accident.
+Issues with hours of service for a driver could mean they had been on the road for too long at the time of an accident.

-Some cases will ultimately prove that a UPS driver was not negligent and it was actually another driver who was to blame for causing a collision.
+Some cases will ultimately prove that a UPS driver was not negligent and that another driver was to blame for causing a collision.
 In multi-vehicle accidents, it becomes especially critical for people to retain legal counsel.

 Truck accidents can involve a wide assortment of possible kinds of crashes.
 One of the most common kinds of large truck accidents is the rollover crash, in which a truck actually flips onto its side or rolls over completely.